 Notre Dame – Paris, France

 During a renovation in 2019, the cathedral unfortunately caught fire, destroying its spire and most of its roof.
-Thankfully, much of the cathedral was able to be preserved, and reconstruction began in 2021 with the goal of being complete by spring of 2024.
+Thankfully, much of the cathedral was able to be preserved, and reconstruction began in 2021 with the goal of being complete by late 2024.

 Sydney from A World in Reach